Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 No dilution of equity: Companies can raise capital without giving up shares Higher costs: Mezzanine capital is more expensive than senior debt due to the higher risk.

 Flexibility: Mezzanine capital can be structured flexibly to meet the specific needs of the company.
-Subordination: In the event of insolvency, mezzanine investors are only paid after the senior creditors.
+Subordination: In the event of insolvency, mezzanine investors are only serviced after senior creditors.

-No say: Investors generally have no voting rights in the company.
-Complexity: The structuring and negotiation of mezzanine financing can be complex and time-consuming.
+No say: Investors generally do not receive voting rights in the company.
+Complexity: Structuring and negotiating mezzanine financing can be complex and time-consuming.

 Improved balance sheet structure: Mezzanine capital can improve the equity ratio and strengthen the balance sheet.
-Interest and profit sharing obligations: The obligation to pay interest and/or profit sharing can put a strain on the company's liquidity.
+Interest and profit sharing obligations: The obligation to pay interest and/or profit sharing can strain the company's liquidity.

 Access to additional capital: Companies can close financing gaps that are not covered by traditional financing.
 Higher risk for the company: In the event of payment problems, mezzanine capital can increase the risk of financial difficulties.

 Long-term financing: Mezzanine capital is often provided with longer terms, which increases planning security.
-Potential negative impact on credit rating: Raising mezzanine capital can have a negative impact on the company's credit rating as it is considered debt capital.
+Potentially negative impact on credit rating: Raising mezzanine capital can have a negative impact on the company's credit rating, as it is considered debt capital.

 Where can companies obtain mezzanine capital?